AreejKhalidd/MarryMe_Website/README.md

 Marry me
 =============
-In this repo, we have created an API for a website make it easy for respected partners to find each other from differnet places.
+In this repo, we have created an API for a website makes it easy for respected partners to find each other from differnet places.
 In this website, there are many features like the following

-* Soon
+> Soon

 ## API Documentation

-Soon
+> Soon

 ## Database schema

-Soon
+> Soon

 ## Build with
 * [Composer 2.1.5](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-composer-on-ubuntu-20-04)